10 Essential Heart Block Images Every Cardiologist Should Know

 • A physical examination

-• An ECG assessment
+• An electrocardiogram

-When considering pacemaker implantation, guidelines recommend assessing individuals with symptomatic complete heart block or high-grade AVB for this procedure.
+When considering pacemaker implantation, guidelines recommend assessing individuals with symptomatic bradycardia or high-grade AVB for this procedure.
 The decision to suggest a pacemaker is influenced by the patient's clinical presentation, particularly the frequency and severity of syncope episodes.
 Recent research indicates that the pooled incidence of permanent pacemaker (PPM) implantation due to AVB following coronary artery bypass grafting (CABG) is approximately 0.58%, underscoring the need for timely intervention.

 This flowchart outlines the steps for managing syncope in patients with heart block.
 Start with the initial evaluation, follow the arrows to see how each step leads to the next, and end with considerations for pacemaker implantation based on patient needs.